 Often nouns are preceded by articles: the, a, and an.
-Discuss the following table on articles with students.
+Discuss and illustrate on a white board the following table on articles with students.

 Many times nouns are preceded by an article: the, a, an.

 • "The" is used to refer to a particular or specific noun.